PeterCamilleri/CX16/vm/sweet_16.md

 ------|--------------
 sw16_tests_pass | Exit the simulation with a 0 return code (success). sw16_tests_fail err_code | Exit the simulation with an err_code (2..255).

+Note that to use these macros, the Sweet-16 CPU must be selected.

 ## References: